 Covers matrix arithmetic systems of linear equations, including vector spaces, coordinate systems, determinants, characteristic value problems, and Euclidean spaces, and application to quadratic forms and linear differential equations.
 Problems from engineering and science will be solved using applications such as MATLAB during the lab.

-Restrictions: Can enroll if classification is Freshman.
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Restrictions: Can enroll if classification is Freshman.
+Prerequisites: MATH 122 [Min Grade: D]